MateuszB-hub/Discord-Bot/README.md

 If you are not a random person, feel free to leave a message or comment on some file

-In addition, node modules are excluded as well for the previous reasons stated
+In addition, node modules, config.json, package.json are excluded as well for the previous reasons stated